 The Area was originally designated in Recommendation IV-15 (1966, SPA No. 15) after a proposal by the United Kingdom on the grounds that southern Powell Island and the adjacent islands support substantial vegetation and a considerable bird and mammal fauna.
-The Area was representative of the natural ecology of the South Orkney Islands, and was rendered more important by the nucleus of an expanding colony of Antarctic fur seals (Arctocephalus gazella).
-These grounds are still relevant, though the expansion of the fur seal colony is progressing only slowly.
+The Area was representative of the natural ecology of the South Orkney Islands, and was rendered more important by the presence of a small colony of Antarctic fur seals (Arctocephalus gazella).